AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 ## Using Screens Launch {#using-launches}

-Follow the section below to implement Screens Launch in your AEM Screens project.
+This section demonstrates how to implement Screens Launch in your AEM Screens project.

 ### Creating a Screens Launch {#creating-a-launch}